wxWidgets/wxWidgets/docs/msw/install.md

 Building Applications Using wxWidgets  {#msw_build_apps}
 =====================================

+If you use MSVS 2010 or later IDE for building your project, simply add `wxwidgets.props` property sheet to (all) your project(s) using wxWidgets.
+You don't need to do anything else.

 If you want to use CMake for building your project, please see
 @ref overview_cmake.